 This is not a trivial problem.
 Even if you’re a gregarious person who freely introduces yourself to everyone you meet, and even if you are blessed with a perfect memory, there’s no guarantee that everyone will remember your name.
 Whether it makes any difference to know someone’s name depends a great deal on the social context.
 If your job is selling popcorn at a cinema, arguably there’s little value (or even negative value) to learning the names of each of your customers; that would only slow down every transaction.
 But for situations in which you’re likely to encounter a person over and over again, a name is probably the most useful piece of information you can have about someone.

 Meetings, conferences, and seminars are of course the places where you’ll most likely see people wearing name tags.
-I attend a lot of computer-related trade shows, where attendees are usually given name badges that hang around the neck.
+I attend a fair number of tech conferences, where attendees are usually given name badges that hang around the neck.
 I’m always amused at these shows when I shake hands with someone I know casually but haven’t seen for a year.
 Instead of being met with eye contact, I watch the person’s eyes linger on my solar plexus for a second before bouncing up to my face.
 But I don’t mind, because I do the same thing; it helps ease a great deal of awkwardness, as appearances change and memories fade.

-A man by the name of Scott Ginsberg made a significant stir in the media a couple of years ago.
-He has been wearing a name tag that says “Scott” every day for more than four years.
+A man by the name of Scott Ginsberg made a significant stir in the media around 1999 when he started wearing a name tag that says “Scott” all day, every day—and even to bed.
+(He’s still at it, nearly two decades later, and earned a place in the Guinness Book of World Records for his accomplishment.)
 During college he wore a name tag at a convention and decided to keep it on afterward just to see what would happen.
 He found that he met more people, and those he met were friendlier to him.
 He also found that it made him friendlier and more approachable; there’s a subtle psychological pressure to smile more, to be more outgoing and polite, when you know people know your name.
-His experiment was so successful that he began wearing name tags all the time, and even wrote a book about his experiences: Hello, My Name Is Scott: Wearing Nametags for a Friendlier Society.
-Scott says he’ll wear name tags to the grave—literally—and he’s even considering having a name tag tattooed onto his chest!
+His experiment was so successful that he began wearing name tags all the time, and even wrote a series of books about his experiences, starting with Hello, My Name Is Scott: Wearing Nametags for a Friendlier Society.
+Scott says he’ll wear name tags to the grave—literally—he even had a name tag tattooed onto his chest!